LaFerrari: Equipment

 The car is equipped with carbon-ceramic Brembo brake discs at the front (398 mm) and rear (380 mm), The car is equipped with Pirelli P Zero Corsa tires measuring 265/30 R 19 (front) and 345/30 R 20 (rear) respectively.

 The car uses a carbon fibre monocoque structure designed by Ferrari's F1 technical director Rory Byrne, with a claimed 27 per cent more torsional rigidity and 22 per cent more beam stiffness than its predecessor.
 It has a double wishbone suspension in the front and a multi-link suspension in the rear.

 LaFerrari has several electronic controls including an electronic stability control, high-performance ABS/EBD (anti-lock braking system/electronic brake distribution), EF1-Trac F1 electronic traction control integrated with the hybrid system, E-Diff 3 third-generation electronic differential, SCM-E Frs magnetorheological damping with twin solenoids (Al-Ni tube), and active aerodynamics, which are controlled by 21 of LaFerrari's onboard computers, to enable maximum performance.
 The body computer system is developed by Magneti Marelli Automotive Lighting.

 Performance

 Ferrari states that the car has a top speed in excess of 350 km/h.
-It can go 0-100 kph in 2.6 seconds, 0-200 kph in under 6.9 seconds, and 0-300 kph in 15 seconds were announced by Ferrari.
+It can accelerate 0-100 kph in 2.6 seconds, 0-200 kph in under 6.9 seconds, and 0-300 kph in 15 seconds were announced by Ferrari.
 However, the 0–300 figure was later debunked by multiple sources.
 Its verified 0–300 time is 21.99 seconds.
 Ferrari also claims that the car has lapped its Fiorano Test Circuit in 1:19.70.

 Design

-The design of the V12 flagship received no input from Pininfarina, making it the first Ferrari since the Bertone-styled 1973 Dino 308 GT4 not to have Pininfarina bodywork or another styling.
-This decision is a rare exception to the collaboration between Ferrari and Pininfarina that began in 1951.
-However, Ferrari has stated that there are no plans to end business relations with Pininfarina.
+The design of the V12 flagship received no input from Pininfarina, which made it the first Ferrari since the Bertone-styled 1973 Dino 308 GT4 not to have Pininfarina bodywork or another styling.
+This decision was a rare exception to the collaboration between Ferrari and Pininfarina that began in 1951.
+Ferrari stated at the time that there were no plans to end business relations with Pininfarina.
+However, shortly after this statement the two companies split and every new production Ferrari model since the LaFerrari has been designed solely by Ferrari's in-house design center Centro Stile Ferrari.